Noura-DS/News-Classification-NLP/README.md

 pip install -r requirements.txt

 4️⃣ Run the Streamlit app
-streamlit run app.py
+* streamlit run app.py
-This will open the interface in your browser at localhost:8501.
+* This will open the interface in your browser at localhost:8501.

 5️⃣ Use the interface
-Enter any news text (headline or short paragraph) Click Classify
+* Enter any news text (headline or short paragraph)
+* Click Classify
-See the predicted category and confidence percentage
+* See the predicted category and confidence percentage.

 ---
 ## 🛠 Tools Used